Dec 14, 2010

 JAD: You see, he's already gone.

-ROBERT: [laughing] He's—he's already—I don't even remember him.
+ROBERT: [laughs] He's—he's already—I don't even remember him.
 You're dead to me, Joe.

 JAD: So you see, in this type of scenario where you don't know the guy, you have a very strong incentive ...

-ANDREW ZOLLI: ...to rat the other guy out or ...
+ANDREW ZOLLI: To rat the other guy out.

 JAD: Just here on out, whenever you hear the word "defect," know that it means screw the other guy over.

 ROBERT AXELROD: But the—the really interesting stuff happens if you play over and over again.
-If you're going to meet the same people again.
+If you're gonna meet the same people again.

 [ARCHIVE CLIP: John F. Kennedy: But this secret, swift, extraordinary buildup of Communist missiles ...]

 ROBERT: What do you do?
-You wanna cooperate, but you don't want to get screwed.
+You want to cooperate, but you don't want to get screwed.

-ARCHIVE CLIP: Robert Kennedy: ...which cannot be accepted by this country.]
+ARCHIVE CLIP: John F. Kennedy: ... which cannot be accepted by this country.]

 JAD: Right.